mahema1/Transaction-Management-App/README.md

 # Transaction-Management-App
 A full-stack transaction management application built with React.js, Express.js, and MongoDB.
 This app allows users to create, view, and manage transactions seamlessly.
 The backend is powered by a RESTful API, while the frontend provides an intuitive user interface for tracking transaction details such as name, description, date, and price.

+## Features:
+- Add new transactions with details like name, description, date, and price.
+- View all transactions in a dynamic table.
+- Fully functional backend API for managing transaction data.
+- Robust error handling and input validation for a smooth user experience.

+## Tech Stack:
+Frontend: React.js \
+Backend: Express.js, Node.js\
+Database: MongoDB\
+Styling: CSS/TailwindCSS

+## Set up a .env file in the root folder with your MongoDB connection string:
+MONGO_URL=your_mongo_connection_string

+## Run the backend server:
+bash\
+npm start